What is a Capo? How and Why to Use a Capo on Guitar

 Use #1: Same Chords, Different Key

 For example, a singer may prefer to sing in a “less-guitar-friendly” key, such as E-flat.
-The guitarist could then use a capo to change the tuning of the open strings.
-They they can then use “cowboy chords” (basic open-position guitar chords).
+The guitarist could then use the capo to change the tuning of the open strings.
+They can then use “cowboy chords” (basic open-position chord shapes).
 The guitarists can use familiar chords and have them sound in the key of E-flat.

 As a technical example, the guitarist could capo the first fret then play in the key of D. Where normal tuning allowed a “D” chord, that same chord now sounds as an E-flat chord (because E-flat is one note up from D, and we’ve capoed one fret up).

 Flamenco guitarists often capo at the first or second fret.
 This “brightens” the sound (makes it higher).

 Outside flamenco, other guitarists use capos for this same purpose: to help the guitar “cut through” ambient noise.

 Note: There may be other reasons flamenco players do this.
 If you know of any, please share it with us in the comments below.